 Matthew also provides non-contentious construction advice, particularly in the rail sector.
 He has undertaken secondments to Qatar Rail, London Underground and the Crossrail Project for Carillion plc.
 He has provided tendering advice and contract review for the multi-billion dollar civil engineering contracts for the new Doha Metro being built by Qatar Rail.
 He has advised a client in the energy sector on contract drafting and risk management for the provision of hydro-electric equipment to overseas clients.
 He has carried out the construction drafting on an implementation agreement for a £326 million rail project in London, agreements for lease on a flagship commercial development in East London, and construction contracts (including FIDIC, NEC, JCT, ACE, RIBA and bespoke forms) on construction projects of varying size and complexity.

 Listed by Who’s Who Legal as a Global Elite Thought Leader for Construction 2021 and also Recommended as one of the five leading construction lawyers working in Qatar by Who’s Who Legal for every year from 2015-2021.
 Also ranked as a leading lawyer (Band 2) by Chambers Global 2016-2019 for Dispute Resolution (International) in Qatar, and now ranked by Chambers in the Qatar Legal Rankings for Dispute Resolution: International (Expertise Based Abroad).
-Matthew is praised for his analytical skills and clients describe him as an “exceptional lawyer with top skills in identifying the legal and factual issues” in construction cases.
-Clients also remark that "he develops sound arguments.
-He's a good listener and evaluates the client's position very well."
-He is noted as a highly regarded construction disputes lawyer with many years' experience in ICC and QICCA arbitrations.
-He is also well versed in litigation, mediation and adjudication.
+Client testimonials include the following, all taken from Legal500 2023:

 - Chartered Institute of Arbitrators (FCIArb) - admitted as Fellow, 2008